The questions below are meant to help

 Individuals are encouraged to consider

-the following questions; and to submit a CARE Report for those situations that
+the following questions; and to submit a CARE Report via the link below for those situations that

 CARE Team action may be of assistance to the student.